photon1503/az-native/demos/readme.md

 - From Relational to NoSQL: Does and Don'ts
 - Domain Driven Design
+- Optimize Partitioning & Performance
+- Using SDKs and Entity Framework
 - Cosmos DB Change Feed and Event Sourcing
-- Optimize Partitioning & Performance
 - Understanding the CQRS Pattern

 ## Designing & Implementing Event Driven Apps